The Web Health

 It may be weeks to months, but it is variable depending on etiology and treatment.
 Improvement may be delayed in diseases such as acanthosis nigricans after the underlying disease (e.g., insulin resistance) has been treated.

-Which cream is best used to treat neck dark spots?
+Which cream is the best to treat neck’s dark spots?

 Topical creams with retinol, vitamin C, niacinamide, or lactic acid are also used as treatments.
 FIXDERMA Nigrifix Cream and SkinCeuticals Advanced Scar Control are two products specifically designed to correct dark spots and pigmentation.